emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-The max allowed queue length before switching to drop mode.
+The maximum allowed queue length, after which the log handler switches to drop mode.

-Log overload protection parameter.
-When the message queue grows larger than this threshold, the handler switches to a mode in which it drops all new events that senders want to log.
+This is a log overload protection parameter.
+When the message queue length exceeds this threshold, the handler will switch to drop mode, discarding all new events that the sender intends to log.

 ### log.flush_qlen